InvokeAwesome/Aevum/doc/plot-outline.md

 The narrative gets increasingly abstract for the span of several stanzas, and the chapter ends with unresolved questions and some oddly out-of-place word pictures.

+This chapter needs serious profluence to succeed as a first chapter!
+This will probably be best achieved through contrasting her impossible, childish hopes with the bleakness of the reality she has finally come to terms with.
+Humor and the uncommon poetic style will help here too.

+The upset isekai expectations are the basic foreshadowing for the plot, but it is even more important to foreshadow the moral conclusions of the work here.

+We get windows into Grace's thought-life exclusively through her prayers.
+We don't hear her conjectures or inner dialogue until she lifts her thoughts to God.

 ## Chapter 2 (adapted from notes)
 The language in this chapter is substantially more elevated than the previous or